 How the ancients perceived time is as unique as the inventions they used to measure it.
 The Judeo-Christian belief that time is linear can be derived from the book of Genesis: “And God said, “Let there be lights in the dome of the sky to separate the day from the night, and let them serve as signs to mark sacred times, and days and years, and let them be lights in the dome of the sky to give light on the earth.”
 This explanation led them to believe that day is always followed by night because that is how it was created.On the other hand, the Mayans kept track of time with three different calendars, most notably the Long Calendar responsible for the 2012 apocalyptic predictions, and marked the passage of time and major events with glyphs.
 The ancient Greeks understood time as two different concepts – Chronos or chronological time and Kairos – metaphysical or “Divine” time.

 So how did our ancient predecessors keep track of time?
 We know they measured time by the sun, moon and stars as well as by natural seasonal changes.
-We know the ancient Egyptians invented the first sun-dials, known as shadow clocks, and the Mayans invented one of the earliest known calendars.
+In fact, Britannica.com records the earliest instrument used to measure time was a vertical stick called “gnomon”, who’s length of shadow was used to indicate the time, all the way back in 3500 BCE.
+We know the ancient Egyptians invented the first sun-dials, known as “shadow clocks”, dating to around the same period; and the Mayans invented one of the earliest known calendars.
 Early humans in what is now central Europe measured the passage of time by carving the movements of the sun and moon into mammoth tusks.
-Water clocks known as clepsydrae were used extensively in ancient Greece, where the earliest-known clock with a water-powered escapement (i.e. mechanically geared clock that runs on the energy generated by running water) was also invented as early as the 3rd century BC.
+Water clocks known as clepsydra (believed to be invented in ancient Babylon) were used extensively in ancient Greece, where the earliest-known clock with a water-powered escapement (i.e. mechanically geared clock that runs on the energy generated by running water) was also invented as early as the 3rd century BC.
 Neolithic structures were built by our ancestors to measure time – Stonehenge, for example, was used to track the midwinter solstice and welcome the new season.

-Time has for thousands of years, also been used a powerful political tool.
+Time has for thousands of years also been used a powerful political tool.
 Let’s have a look at the Roman Calendar, invented by the Roman kings Romulus and Numa Pompilius for an example.
 This calendar wasn’t very accurate and needed to be recalculated quite often to keep up pace with the lunar year.
 With the establishment of the Roman Republic, the calendar was exploited by the pontifices and years were often re-dated or altered to lengthen the ruling term of the (then) current leader.
-Its successor the Julian calendar, though invented as a solution to the discrepancies of its predecessor, was also flawed and was soon replaced by the Gregorian calendar, named after its inventor Pope Gregory XIII.
-This is the calendar still used today.
+Its successor was the Julian calendar, introduced by Julius Caesar, was invented as a solution to the discrepancies of its predecessor.
+However it was also flawed and was soon replaced by the Gregorian calendar, named after its inventor Pope Gregory XIII, and this is the calendar still used today.
 It was invented to balance out the flaws of its predecessors.

 The first mechanical clocks were invented in Europe in the early 14th century, such as the Astronomical Clock of Prague, designed in 1410, making it the third-oldest clock in the world and the oldest clock that is still operational.
 Mechanical clocks were the standard instruments used to measure time until the mid-1600s when the pendulum clock was invented, and by the 17th century pocket-watches became fashionable.
 A post-World War Two Europe witnessed the invention of the atomic clock and eventually the arrival of quartz clocks that became the primary time keeping instruments around the world, and have remained so since then.